jadroman/BookCatalogAspNetMvc/README.md

 - Add "Result Pattern", a layer between service and controller which contains the logic of determining if result is eg. "Ok", "Invalid", "Unauthorized" etc.
   - The point is to remove that logic from controller.
   - https://alexdunn.org/2019/02/25/clean-up-your-client-to-business-logic-relationship-with-a-result-pattern-c/
+- There is only one unit test for now.
+We could add more unit or integration tests
+- Account management module is not finished completely.
+Email confirmation is disabled because I didn't setup smtp yet.